LarsBuergerr/mastermind/README.md

 ### Description ###

 This project includes a simple mastermind game.
-Just hit sbt run and start playing.
+Just hit `sbt compile` and start playing.